 You’ll notice, if you work through this material, that Bhaskar and Critical Realism are basically not discussed at all.
 There are good reasons for this, some of which I have mentioned.
 You might be tempted to feel offended at my dismissal of CR as peripheral.
 Maybe you think there is some kind of conspiracy in philosophy.
 “They laughed at Einstein!” you say.
 (They didn’t really, but never mind.)
 Well, of course expert scholarly opinion is not infallible.
 The center of a field doesn’t have a monopoly on insight or valuable argument.
 But I don’t see anything wrong with asking and taking seriously the views of experts in other fields, especially when CR itself makes such strong claims about its revolutionary effects on those fields.
 Hence my line on Twitter about Toffler.
 I bet you’d be at least bemused if you came across a bunch of philosophers building some quasi-sociological research program around the insights of Sociology’s central Tofflerian school.
 And you might get a little annoyed if they dismissed your efforts to explain that, although sociological insights might be found here and there his work, Toffler is also a somewhat unreliable guide to both the field and the world—his own grand claims to the contrary notwithstanding.

 My own view is that sociology needs very little philosophy in order to thrive.
 Most of the exciting work in sociology has not come from self-conscious theorists seeking to fit the field to some philosophical system, least of all when that system is not even defensible.
 Much of it, indeed, arises interstitially and out of cross-cutting research groups and programs.
 This is an imagery of science very much at odds with the carefully-layered picture provided by CR.
 Indeed, one of the things philosophers of science began noticing in the 1970s was that when two sciences met at a boundary the result typically was not some process of tectonic subduction, with the more “fundamental” science consuming the other by reduction, but rather the appearance of a new science with its own specialist sphere and field-specific concepts and theories—molecular biology, biochemistry, cognitive anthropology, or what have you.
 CR claims to ground social science with its picture of the fundamental ontology of things, tightly bound to a particular view of what scientific explanation is.
 And yet in CR-inspired books and articles, it appears more like a lump of cream cheese sitting on top of a bagel: laid on too thick, added after the baking was done, obscuring the stuff you want to chew on, and probably bad for you in the long run.
-Eat something else.All Posts by Date · All Posts by Category
+Eat something else.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader